 It was hard to put my desires aside.
 I couldn’t imagine why He’d tell me to box up those hopes and stuff them on the shelf.
 Bury my talents?

 At first, in both of these seasons, I saw only what I was missing, what had been taken away.
 Death is like that.
 The loss of a dream or a hope brings grief, which must be acknowledged.
 No sense pretending we are always happy about God’s plans and His impeccable timing that never seems to match mine.

 I focused on life not going the way I wanted it to.
 I grieved not getting what I had planned.
 But then I reminded myself of what I knew to be true about God.
 He loved me and was at work in my life for good … always for good.
-Philippians 1:6 tells us, “He who began a good work in you will carry it on to completion …” I chose to trust my Father in Heaven who rules with wisdom and purpose.
+Philippians 1:6 tells us, “He who began a good work in you will bring it to completion …” I chose to trust my Father in Heaven who rules with wisdom and purpose.

 I know it’s true for me because it has been true throughout time.
 It’s perfectly illustrated in a Bible story most of us know.
 Jesus was walking along and noticed a man who was blind from birth.
 I love that Jesus saw him when the man couldn’t see Jesus to even know He was near.
 He sees us, too, when we aren’t looking for Him.

 John 9:2 tells us the disciples’ first thought was whose fault is his blindness?
 Don’t we do that too?
 We see a handicapped child and wonder about the mother’s prenatal care or their home life.
 How many times do you think the blind man’s mother secretly wondered what she had done to cause and deserve this?